 “He dwells in us, not in the nether world, not in the starry heavens.
 The spirit living within us fashions all this.” – Agrippa von Nettesheim

 What is imagination?
-The common answer is that imagination is the ability to mentally reproduce visual images without external stimulus.
-Sometimes the answer will include other sensory aspects such as sound.
+The common answer is that imagination is the ability to mentally reproduce visual images, sometimes other sensations like a sound or feeling, without external stimulus.
 As a reproduction, it is based on prior experience.
 Is this imagination?

 No. Imagination, in a strict denotative sense, is the power of the human mind to generate visual images entirely.
 Only consequent to this do we actively reproduce images ourselves.
 More broadly and essentially speaking, it is the power of the human mind to produce definite perceptions and sensations, from seeing to hearing to touching to tasting and so on.
 This primary imagination is producing your experience, apparently without your input.
 Our ability to reproduce the content of imagination is a reflection of this power of the human mind to define experience into knowable objects…*whew* that was a long sentence.
 Samuel Taylor Coleridge states something similar:

 The primary Imagination I hold to be the living power and prime agent of all human perception, and as a repetition in the finite mind of the eternal act of creation in the infinite I AM.